tim-koko/website/content/en/blog/2026-acend-uebernahme.md

 * Backstage
 * Software Development with AI Lab (new)

-We are also looking forward to running the [workshops](https://cloudnativezurich.ch/workshops/) at the Cloud Native Day.
+We are also looking forward to running the [workshops](https://cloudnativezurich.ch/workshops/) at Cloud Native Zurich.

 **acend is and remains a place for exchange, learning, and inspiration.**